Collection Development Manual

 Donations

 Donations should meet the learning, teaching, and research needs of the University.
-If any of the following conditions are not met, the donation will not be accepted:
+If any of the following apply, the donation will not be accepted:

-• For monographs, the title is already held in the collection in print or ebook format (additional copies may be accepted if the title is in high demand or is required at another branch).
+• for books, the title is already held in the collection in print or ebook format (additional copies may be accepted if the title is in high demand or is required at another branch)

-• For serial backsets, the issues are already held and/or the Library does not have a current subscription.
+• for journal backsets, the issues are already held and/ or the Library does not have a current subscription

 Scope of the Collections